001 – Balance Tutorial

 2) Weigh the weighing boat using the balance.

-4) Weigh the boat and the pieces.
+4) Weigh the basket and the ribbons.

-5) Calculate the mass of the substance as follows: mass of the container and substance – mass of the empty container.
+5) Calculate the mass of the substance as follows: mass of the container and the substance – mass of the empty container.

-Measuring the mass of a powdered solid
+Measure the mass of a solid in powder form.

-3) Calculate the mass of the substance as follows: mass of the container and substance – mass of the empty container.
+3) Calculate the mass of the substance as follows: mass of the container and the substance – mass of the empty container.

-6) Reset the balance sliders to zero.
+6) Reset the balance cursors to zero.

 Anticipated Outcomes